 The North Pole Flight Command Center is where all of that is coordinated.
 They keep a world map that is updated constantly — even with test flight data.
 When Santa wants to send a message to folks – such as a Christmas Eve bedtime advisory — it flows through North Pole Flight Command.
 This is their latest news:

-- Test Flights to Remain Over the Atlanticby Elf Meg Nogg on September 23, 2020 at 6:03 pm
+- Test Flights to Resume Over the Pacificby Elf Meg Nogg on August 3, 2021 at 5:01 pm